 There were several families at Grand Rapids Brewing Co. while we were there.
 While the brewery didn’t have a kid’s menu, they did adapt the regular menu to our kids’ preferences (no fancy stuff in the mac and cheese, please).

 We had dinner in a very unique restaurant called Chez Olga.
-While my kids were less than enthused by the flavorful Caribbean cuisine (it was SO good), they did like the unique look of the building.
+My kids were less than enthused by the flavorful Caribbean cuisine (it was SO good), but they did like the unique look of the building.

 I wish we had more time to explore the neighborhood it was in.
 It was near the best Grand Rapids place for breakfast, too – Wolfgang’s.